geotools/geotools/docs/user/unsupported/swt/swtmapframe.rst

 SWTMapFrame
 -----------

-The following is a tutorial that explains how to use the ``gt-swt`` module in standalone mode and inside an RCP environment.
-The tutorial assumes the user is already confident with GeoTools development/build and already an basic RCP developer.
+The following is a tutorial that explains how to use the ``gt-swt`` module in standalone mode.
+The tutorial assumes the user is already confident with GeoTools development.

 Example
 ^^^^^^^